PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/AgendaItem/organization/variables/organization.md

 The parent object representing the agenda item.
 It contains information about the agenda item, including the ID of the organization it is associated with.

+## Returns

+A promise that resolves to the organization document found in the database.
+This document represents the organization associated with the agenda item.

 ## See

  - Organization - The Organization model used to interact with the organizations collection in the database.